 The Holy Hieromartyr Haralambos lived during the reign of Emperor Septimus Severus (194-211), when Lucian was the governor, and he was a Priest of the Christians of the city of Magnesia.
 Having taught the way of truth, and preached the faith of Christ, he was condemned by the above named tyrant, stripped of his priestly vestments, and the skin of his entire body was scraped.
 When the governor Lucian saw him bravely enduring these torments, he became enraged, and endeavored to rip the Saint apart with his own hands, but immediately his hands were severed, and were clung to the body of the Martyr.
 However the Saint prayed for him, and his health was restored.
-When the executioners Porphyrios and Baptus saw this miracle, they renounced the idols and believed in Christ.
+When the executioners Porphyrios and Baptos saw this miracle, they renounced the idols and believed in Christ.
 Three women who stood nearby and saw this, also came to believe.
 The governor captured all of them, and tormented them with various torments, then he mercilessly had them beheaded.
 For although the Saint made him well and healed him physically, the soul of the wretch remained unhealed.

-Porphyrios and Baptus by a common sword,
+Porphyrios and Baptos by a common sword,

 Contested and were baptized with a common purple raiment.

-Also the three Holy Women who came to believe through Saint Haralambos, were perfected by the sword.
+Also the Three Holy Women who came to believe through Saint Haralambos, were perfected by the sword.